dingxiong/phys7224/README.md

 This grader is written under `python-django` platform.

 Basically, homework htmls are saved as django templates and grader is only a function in the view class.
 Also we use the default `sqlite` database.

-In this way, we obtain maximal flexibility and simplicity such that my adviser can modify the web page content and modify the content of database.
+In this way,
+we obtain maximal flexibility and simplicity such that my adviser can modify the web page content and access the content of database.

 # prerequisite
 In order to deploy `django` in `Apache`, we need to do two things: